 Take the feelings and statements of the individual seriously—80 percent of suicidal individuals give warning of their intent.
 Don’t minimize the situation or depth of feeling, e.g., "Oh it will be much better tomorrow."
 Acknowledge that a threat of, or attempt at suicide is a plea for help.
 Don’t be afraid to ask the person if they are so depressed or sad that they want to hurt themselves e.g., "You seem so upset and discouraged that I'm worried you might be considering suicide."

-Be available to listen, to talk, and to be concerned, but refer the student to the Counseling Center (440-775-8470).
+Be available to listen, to talk, and to be concerned, but refer the student to Counseling and Psychological Services (440-775-8470).
 Don’t overcommit and then not be able to deliver on what you promise.
 Don’t ignore your limitations.
 Helping someone who is suicidal is hard, demanding, and draining work.
 Take steps to take care of yourself.

 Express your concern to the individual and state the risk factors you have observed.
 Ask about the other risk factors.
 Ask about suicidal thoughts directly, and use the word suicide.
 This does not increase the risk of a suicide occurring.
 In fact, individuals are often relieved to have someone to talk to.